Fudan-iGEM/2023-wiki/docs/src/description.md

 ## Inspiration

-**What if our next home isn’t on Earth?**
+**What if our next home isn't on Earth?**

-In [Arthur C. Clarke](https://en.wikipedia.org/wiki/Arthur_C._Clarke)'s visionary novel *The Songs of the Distant Earth*, he paints a future where humanity seeks refuge on a distant planet called Salazar to escape the Sun’s impending supernova explosion.
+In [Arthur C. Clarke](https://en.wikipedia.org/wiki/Arthur_C._Clarke)'s visionary novel *The Songs of the Distant Earth*, he paints a future where humanity seeks refuge on a distant planet called Salazar to escape the Sun's impending supernova explosion.

 In our current era, as Earth grapples with escalating ecological and demographic crises, the notion of **planetary colonization** rises not merely as the stuff of science fiction but also as a pressing, real-world imperative.